Message from the Chair

 The Department is a part of the School of Engineering and Applied Science and is located in the Engineering Quadrangle (E-Quad) at the northeast corner of the Princeton campus.
 Research laboratories are in the D, G and J-Wings, and in the Von Neumann Building, all of which are interconnected portions of the E-Quad complex.
 Larger facilities, principally associated with gas dynamics, as well as some of the computational and modeling facilities, are located in the Gas Dynamics Laboratory at the James Forrestal Campus, a short distance from the main campus.

-The Department maintains close ties with the Program in Applied and Computational Mathematics (PACM), the Princeton Institute for Computational Science and Engineering (PICSciE), the Princeton Institute for the Science and Technology of Materials (PRISM), the Andlinger Center for Energy and the Environment (ACEE), the Princeton Plasma Physics Lab (PPPL), the Princeton Neuroscience Institute (PNI), and the Princeton Environmental Institute (PEI).
+The Department maintains close ties with the Program in Applied and Computational Mathematics (PACM), the Princeton Institute for Computational Science and Engineering (PICSciE), the Princeton Materials Institute, the Andlinger Center for Energy and the Environment (ACEE), the Princeton Plasma Physics Lab (PPPL), the Princeton Neuroscience Institute (PNI), and the High Meadows Environmental Institute.
 All are just a short walk away.

 The Department has a long history of leadership in its core research areas of Applied Physics, Dynamics and Controls, Fluid Mechanics, Materials Science, and Propulsion and Energy Sciences.
 Our strengths extend to cross-disciplinary efforts impacting areas such as astronautics, bio-inspired design, bioengineering, medical applications, combustion and energy conversion, computational engineering, the environment and energy technologies, laser-matter interactions, security, and vehicle sciences and applications.
 We have long-standing interests in all manners of problems across Mechanical and Aerospace Science and Engineering: for example, in space exploration, satellite technology, pollution and alternative fuels, energy usage, battery technology, novel optical systems, propulsion systems, mechanics of fluids and solids, stability and control of vehicles, aircraft performance, and instrumentation.